Melinda Gainsford-Taylor

 Melinda Gainsford-Taylor (born 1 October 1971 in Narromine, New South Wales) is a retired Australian athlete, who specialised in sprint events.
+Replacing veteran Raelene Boyle in broadcasting, she commentated athletics at Network Ten for Delhi 2010, London 2012 for the Nine Network and Glasgow 2014 for Ten.

 In 1995 Gainsford-Taylor won the World Indoor championship over 200 m.
 During her career she also won international medals at the World Championships and Commonwealth Games.
-She is the cousin of Australian Olympic backstroke swimmer Josh Watson who won silver in the Men's 4 × 100-metre medley relay at the Sydney Olympics in 2000.

 Junior career

 In 1989, she won the first of three consecutive Australian Junior 100 m titles, also winning the Junior 200 m championships in 1989 and 1991.

 At the 1990 World Junior Championships Gainsford reached the semi-finals of both the 100 and 200 metres sprints and assisted the Australian 4 × 100 metres relay team to a new national junior record of 45.01 seconds.

 Senior career

 Although Gainsford-Taylor became a world champion in 1995, her senior career really began when she won the first of five 100 m/200 m sprint doubles at the 1992 Australian National Championships and won selection in the Olympic team, where she made the semi-finals of the 200 m.

 In 1993, she won a silver medal at the World Indoor Championships, but later in the season broke down in the 100 m semi-finals of the 1993 World Championships in Athletics.

 During 1994, Gainsford-Taylor won a bronze medal at the Commonwealth Games behind her arch-rival Cathy Freeman and set an Australian record for 100 m of 11.12.
 A year later, she won the 200 m at the 1995 World Indoor Championships in Athletics and took home a bronze medal from the 1995 World Championships in Athletics as part of the Australian 4 × 400 m relay team.

 In 1997, defending her World Indoor crown, Gainsford was disqualified for running out of her lane in the semi-final of the 200 m.
-Later in the year, she made up for that disappointment with a new Australian record of 22.23 seconds.
+Later in the year, she created a new Australian record of 22.23 seconds.
 Soon after, Gainsford-Taylor reached her first individual outdoor final at the Athens World Championships, placing 7th in the 200 m final.

 The latter part of her career was hampered by injury.
-Running with knee problems, she famously broke down metres before the finish when in first place during the 200 m race at the 1998 Commonwealth Games.
+Running with knee problems, she broke down metres before the finish when in first place during the 200 m race at the 1998 Commonwealth Games.

 During her career, she won a total of thirteen individual open titles – two at 100 yards, six at 100 metres and five over 200 metres.

 Melinda Gainsford-Taylor (second from the right) at Olympic Games in 2000 in Sydney.

 At her third Olympic Games at Sydney 2000 she made the final of the 200 m sprint, placing 6th, and assisted the Australian 4 × 400 m relay team to a fifth-place finish and a new national record.

 Still holding the Australian record at 200 m, and sharing in 4 × 100 m and 4 × 400 m relay records, Gainsford-Taylor retired in 2002.